 Leadership Transitions Project Associate

-The firm continues its rapid growth and currently has locations in Boston, Calgary, Chicago, Dallas, Los Angeles, Minneapolis, New York, Portland, Raleigh, St. Louis, San Diego, San Francisco, Tampa, Toronto, Vancouver, and Washington, DC.
+The firm continues its rapid growth and currently has locations in Boston, Calgary, Chicago, Dallas, New Orleans, New York, Portland, Raleigh, San Diego, Seattle, San Francisco, Tampa, Toronto, Vancouver, and Washington, DC.
 ACG employees and consultants are embedded in communities throughout North America to invigorate clients so that they can achieve the delicate balance between cultural impacts and business sustainability.

-The Leadership Transitions Project Associate (Associate) will be a highly organized, detail-oriented, and effective team member who works closely with and provides operational and administrative support to Leadership Transitions project teams.
-The Associate will provide a broad range of administrative functions, including project and systems administration, database support, client and candidate research, proposal preparation, and additional responsibilities that advance the effectiveness and efficiency of ACG’s Leadership Transitions practice.
-Reporting to the Leadership Transitions Manager, the Associate’s responsibilities will span the cycle of executive search and interim management projects providing operational support to ACG team members and project consultants.
+The Leadership Transitions Project Associate (Associate) will be a highly organized, detail-oriented, and effective team member who works closely with and provides operational and administrative support on Leadership Transitions projects.
+The Associate will provide a broad range of administrative functions, including proposal preparation, project and systems administration, database support, client and candidate research, and additional responsibilities that advance the effectiveness and efficiency of ACG’s Leadership Transitions practice.
+Reporting to the Leadership Transitions Project Manager, the Associate’s responsibilities will span across the cycle of executive search and interim management projects, providing operational support to ACG team members and project consultants.

 Roles and Responsibilities

 - Track and meet proposal deadlines, ensure proposal request forms are complete, and collect necessary proposal data.

 - Research, write, and prepare executive search and interim management proposals that meet client prospect expectations and deadlines under the guidance of the Leadership Transitions Manager.

 - Update and monitor current executive search and interim management references and other materials that support proposal preparation and tracking.